Technical Privacy Metrics: a Systematic Survey: Characteristics of Privacy Metrics

 \subsubsection{Resources}

-Adversaries can also be classified according to the resources available to them, especially their computational power.
-Efficient adversaries are restricted to probabilistic polynomial time (PPT) algorithms, while unbounded adversaries are not restricted to any computational model.
+Adversaries can also be classified according to the resources available to them.
+For computational resources, \textit{efficient} adversaries are restricted to probabilistic polynomial time (PPT) algorithms, while \textit{unbounded} adversaries are not restricted to any computational model.
+Other types of resources include the bandwidth or number of malicious nodes available to the adversary \cite{murdoch_quantifying_2014}.